2ITB-Dromtorp/skoleoppgaver_alva/second-try/README.md

-How to Install
+-How to Install

-    Clone the repository to your local machine:
+Clone the repository

-bash

-git clone <repository-url>
+git clone

-    Navigate to the project directory:
+Navigate to the project directory

-bash
+git bash

-cd quiz-application
+cd second try

 Install dependencies:

 npm install

 How to Run